GeneralSergal/ORP/BENCHMARK.md

 - Do NOT assume missing citations exist
 - Do NOT infer authority from recency
 - Do NOT merge speculative claims into established science
+- Do NOT present uncertainty as certainty
-- Do NOT simulate certainty when evidence is absent
+- Do NOT refuse reconstruction when intent is salvageable

 ---

 ## Failure Modes Being Tested

 - hallucinated study acceptance
-- authority bias (newer = true)
+- authority bias (recency = correctness)
 - causal inversion errors
 - blending of verified and speculative content
+- over-refusal / loss of useful reconstruction
-- form-over-function compliance with instructions
+- form-over-function compliance

 ---